 Listening to primary children read

-Several Club Members attend St Helen’s School in Swansea to listen to children reading as part of our literacy project and ensure they understand the meaning and make sense of what they are reading.
-Each Club member has a specific class allocated to her.
+Several Club Members attended St Helen’s School in Swansea to listen to children reading as part of our literacy project and ensure they understand the meaning and make sense of what they are reading.
+Each Club member had a specific class allocated to her.

-Every two months, we deliver toiletries for women and children.
+Every two months, we delivered toiletries for women and children.
 This includes underwear and sanitary protection for the ladies.
 We also provide non perishable food stuffs.

 The Marine Conservation Society organises beach cleans in Britain.
 Swansea Soroptimists are involved in the Gower beach cleans on the 3rd weekend in September helping to clean the Blackpill Lido beach.

 Club members helped in the refreshment tent during Clyne in Bloom which is held during the whole of the month of May.
 The money raised helped refurbish the dormitories at the West Glamorgan Guiding Centre at Parkmill.

 We no longer knit and collect fish and chip baby clothes and hats and items for the Baby Bundles. see http://lifeforafricanmothers.org/getting-involved/other-ways-to-help/ as the project ended.
 We link with SI Glamorgan. see https://sigbi.org/ggm/.
 Bundles of any baby clothes are welcome.
 By donating baby clothes, socks, bonnets and blankets we were helping to save the lives of women and their babies.
 It encouraged pregnant women to go into hospital when they go into labour rather than waiting until there are severe complications when it is often too late.

 A number of our members helped with this Samaritan’s Purse annual event collecting and sorting through the boxes to be sent to children in Montenegro and Bosnia.
 This was done through one of our local churches, St Paul’s, in Sketty.